espocrm/documentation/docs/user-guide/reports.md

 ### Complex Expression

 For more advanced use.
-You can apply function for certain database column and compare it with the result of [formula](../administration/formula.md) expression.
+You can apply a database function to a certain database column and compare it with a result calculated by a [formula](../administration/formula.md) expression.

 Note: If you need to compare just with a simple string value you should put it into single quotes `'some string'`.

-Note: Functions intended to interact with the entity record will not work here because the formula is not applied to a specific record.
+Note: Formula functions intended to interact with the entity record will not work here because the formula is not applied to a specific record.

-Applying function to attribute and comparing with the result of formula:
+Applying function to a column and comparing with a result of formula:

 ![Complex Expression filter](../_static/images/user-guide/reports/filter-complex.png)

-Comparing the result of custom complex expression & the result of formula:
+Comparing the result of the custom complex expression and the result of the formula expression:

 ![Complex Expression filter](../_static/images/user-guide/reports/filter-complex-expression.png)

 * Complex expression is translated into an SQL statement and becomes a part of an SQL query.
-* Formula is executed by PHP and the result value is substituted into an SQL query.
+* Formula is executed before running the report and the result value is substituted into an SQL query.
-* Comparison operator is substituted into an SQL query between complex expression statement and formula result value.
+* Comparison operator is substituted into an SQL query between the complex expression statement and the formula result value.

 More info about complex expressions is available [here](complex-expressions.md).

 ### Having group

-Having group provides an ability to filter records with using aggregate functions COUNT, SUM, MAX, MIN, AVG.
+The Having group provides the ability to filter records with using aggregate functions COUNT, SUM, MAX, MIN, AVG.

 Some use cases: